Heratiki/altlas/dev_plan.md

 *   **2025-04-08 (2):** Implemented pattern-based task definitions to better handle multiple valid solution approaches.
 Updated scorer.py to recognize different solution patterns and implemented constraint checking.
 This change makes tasks self-contained and more flexible for future complexity scaling.
 *   **2025-04-08 (3):** Implemented significant improvements to help the model break through the 0.50 score threshold: Added temperature-controlled sampling, Python grammar rules, template-guided generation, weight reset mechanism for bad local minima, and beam search generation.
 Initial testing shows these changes allow the model to generate syntactically valid Python code and solve the add_two_numbers benchmark more consistently.
 *   **2025-04-08 (4):** Completely refactored the `AttemptScorer` class with an adaptive, task-agnostic reward shaping system.
 The new implementation features multiple specialized evaluation components (syntax, execution, output matching, structural patterns, constraints, and semantic similarity) with dynamic weighting.
 This creates a smoother learning gradient that scales with task complexity while avoiding hardcoded benchmark-specific logic.
 Early testing shows improved rewards for partial solutions and better differentiation between various code quality levels.
+*   **2025-04-08 (5):** Created a comprehensive training report template (`training_report.md`) that captures key metrics from training cycles.
+The template includes sections for run metadata, performance metrics, pattern analysis, learning status indicators, resource utilization, and historical comparisons.
+This will provide better visibility into the learning process and facilitate more informed adjustments to the system.
+Next steps involve implementing the report generator and integrating it with the training loop.
+*   **2025-04-08 (6):** Implemented the core `TrainingReportGenerator` and integrated it with `runner.py`.
+Reports are now generated periodically based on `config.ini`.
+Added basic token distribution analysis and keyword-based pattern counting to the report.
+Fixed several bugs related to template path resolution and import errors.
+Implemented report rotation to keep the latest 5 reports.
+*   **2025-04-08 (7):** Completed remaining core features for Task 13: Added option (`ReportOnSuccess`) to generate a final report on task success, implemented basic semantic drift detection based on output similarity, and added automatic generation of simple insights (plateau detection, syntax error frequency) and recommendations to the report.

 ---